pusher/docs/docs/channels/using_channels/connection.md

 ```

 {% endparameter %}
-{% parameter 'channelAuth.customHandler', 'Function' %}
+{% parameter 'channelAuthorization.customHandler', 'Function' %}

-When present, this function is called instead of a request being made to the endpoint specified by `channelAuth.endpoint'.
+When present, this function is called instead of a request being made to the endpoint specified by `channelAuthorization.endpoint'.

 The function gets two parameters: